Skip to content

 Morning

-Focus on image selection, coherence and strengthening the narrative.
+• Focus on image selection, coherence and strengthening the narrative

 Afternoon

-Printing, editing, sequencing and building dummy books.
+• Independent working time: printing, editing, sequencing and building dummy books

-Participants may stay in the studio or go out to photograph in Venice.
+• Participants may stay in the studio or go out to photograph in Venice; Miho remains available for consultations and guidance

 Day 3